Levi Sap Nei Thang

-Levi Sap Nei Thang (လီဗီစပ်နိုင်ထန်း) is a Burmese-born American perfume entrepreneur known for the purchasing of hundreds of federal leases from the Bureau of Land Management and flipping them to Burmese immigrants at high profit margins.
+Levi Sap Nei Thang (လီဗီစပ်နိုင်ထန်း) is a Burmese-born American perfume entrepreneur known for purchasing hundreds of federal leases from the Bureau of Land Management and flipping them to Burmese immigrants at high profit margins.
+She is well known for scamming working-class Burmese immigrants and refugees residing in United States.
+In June 2025, she was found liable for fraud and civil racketeering in a Los Angeles federal court and ordered to pay $3.2 million in damages after defrauding working-class immigrants and refugees through these lease sales.